arjunkhode/CSS-Refresher-Review/README.md

 <li>Think of a display:inline-block element that has been rendered (or converted to an image) and then placed in the document inline.</li>
 <li>[Flexbox Notes](http://thesagittariusme.blogspot.com/search/label/flexbox)</li>
 <li>[Flexbox Examples](https://github.com/arjunkhode/Project-flexbox)</li>

+#3.Selectors
+Play the game [flukeout](https://flukeout.github.io) to get the most out of CSS selectors.